webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ;[http://hhvm.com/ HHVM]: A complete rewrite of the PHP execution environment with known improvements compared to php-fpm.
 We might migrate all compatible PHP web applications to this runtime environment
 ;[http://logstash.net/ LogStash]: A centralized log manager.
 It harmonizes, archives and process any log messages we send to it.
 Serves as an easy to use log search engine
 ; [http://phabricator.org/ Phabricator]
 : A web application made to help organize software projects.
-It could make us \
-* replace our IRC Bot,
-* gave a place where we store sensitive documents
+It features an IRC bot from which we could monitor more than one IRC chat room (our chat bot is not maintained and doesn’t scale well).
+Also, we could Phabricator as a place to: store sensitive documents, mirror GIT/SVN/Mercurial repositories we rely on, host temporary Git/Mercurial stashes so we don’t risk losing them around, code "pastebin" so we don’t need to rely on GitHub gists, etc. See [http://phabricator.org/applications/ Phabricator applications list for more details]

 == 2013 ==